aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 <span class="image">![Database Settings](1-db-size.png?raw=true)</span>

 In the **Connectivity** section, expand the sub-section called **Additional connectivity configuration**.
 This section allows you to specify where the database cluster will be deployed within your defined network configuration.
-To simplify the labs, [the CloudFormation stack you already deployed]((/prereqs/environment/)), has configured all the networking resources for you.
+To simplify the labs, we have configured all the networking resources for you.

 Pick the **Virtual Private Cloud (VPC)** named `auroralab-vpc`.
 The DB subnet group will be selected automatically once you choose the right VPC, please verify the selection is correct.
 The name of the DB subnet group should start either with `auroralab-dbsubnets-` or with `mod-` depending on the event you are participating in.